syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/keytip.md

 You can use the [showKeyTips](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonKeyTip/#showkeytips) method to shown the keytips dynamically.

-In order to show specific keytips, pass the key string as an argument in the `showKeyTips` method.
+In order to show specific keytips, pass the key string as an argument in the `showKeyTips('H')` method.

 ### Hide keytips

-You can remove the keytips dynamically using the [hideKeyTips](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonKeyTip/#hidekeytips) method in the Ribbon.
+You can use the [hideKeyTips](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonKeyTip/#hidekeytips) method in Ribbon to remove the keytips dynamically.
 This will remove all the visible keytips.

 ## Guidelines for adding keytips